zicongmei/gke-byo-node/README.md

     Ensure your `kubectl` context is set to the target Kubernetes cluster where you want to add the node.
 You can verify this with `kubectl config current-context`.

 2.  **Generate Worker Node Arguments on your workstation**:
-    Navigate to the directory containing `generate-worker-args.sh` and execute it.
+    Navigate to the directory containing `generate-node-args.sh` and execute it.
 Provide a unique name for your new worker node and the *exact Kubernetes version* you intend to use.
 You can also specify optional versions for Containerd and CNI plugins.
     ```bash
-    ./generate-worker-args.sh --node <your-new-node-name> --version <kubernetes-version> [--containerd-version <version>] [--cni-version <version>]
+    ./generate-node-args.sh --node <your-new-node-name> --version <kubernetes-version> [--containerd-version <version>] [--cni-version <version>]
     ```
     **Example**:
     ```bash
-    ./generate-worker-args.sh --node ubuntu-worker-01 --version 1.32.0 --containerd-version 1.7.22 --cni-version 1.5.1
+    ./generate-node-args.sh --node ubuntu-worker-01 --version 1.32.0 --containerd-version 1.7.22 --cni-version 1.5.1
     # Or, using current default versions for containerd/cni:
-    ./generate-worker-args.sh --node ubuntu-worker-01 --version 1.32.0
+    ./generate-node-args.sh --node ubuntu-worker-01 --version 1.32.0
     ```
     This script will:
     *   Discover cluster details.
     *   Generate a private key and CSR for your node.
     *   **Automatically approve** the CSR in your Kubernetes cluster.
-    *   Output a `sudo ./setup-worker.sh ...` command. **Copy this entire command.**
+    *   Output a `sudo ./setup-node.sh ...` command. **Copy this entire command.**

-3.  **Execute `setup-worker.sh` on the new worker node**:
+3.  **Execute `setup-node.sh` on the new worker node**:
     SSH into your new worker node.

-    Download the setup-worker.sh.
+    Download the setup-node.sh.
     ```
-    curl https://raw.githubusercontent.com/zicongmei/gke-byo-node/refs/heads/main/setup-worker.sh -o setup-worker.sh
+    curl https://raw.githubusercontent.com/zicongmei/gke-byo-node/refs/heads/main/setup-node.sh -o setup-node.sh
-    chmod +x setup-worker.sh
+    chmod +x setup-node.sh
     ```
-    Then, paste and execute the full command that was output by `generate-worker-args.sh` in Step 2.
+    Then, paste and execute the full command that was output by `generate-node-args.sh` in Step 2.
 Remember to run it with `sudo`.
     ```bash
-    sudo ./setup-worker.sh --name "ubuntu-worker-01" --api-url "https://34.123.45.67" --ca-cert-base64 "..." --node-private-key-base64 "..." --node-client-cert-base64 "..." --cluster-dns-ip "10.96.0.10" --version "1.32.0" --containerd-version "1.7.22" --cni-version "1.5.1"
+    sudo ./setup-node.sh --name "ubuntu-worker-01" --api-url "https://34.123.45.67" --ca-cert-base64 "..." --node-private-key-base64 "..." --node-client-cert-base64 "..." --cluster-dns-ip "10.96.0.10" --version "1.32.0" --containerd-version "1.7.22" --cni-version "1.5.1"
     ```
     This script will install all necessary components, configure them, and start the `kubelet` service.
 It will automatically remove any existing `kubelet` and `kubectl` binaries if found.